PricingFrontier/python-for-pricing-course/docs/5. Machine Learning/index.md

 # 5.0.
 Machine Learning

-Machine learning is no longer a luxury in pricing-it’s a competitive advantage.
-This chapter introduces modelling pipelines, training and validating models, and applying them to real-world pricing problems.
-You’ll also learn the essentials of deploying models and monitoring their performance over time.
+Machine learning is commonplace in pricing, yet many teams still rely on duplicated pipelines, scattered model files, and deployments without fully understanding performance in a live environment.

-Build efficient, repeatable pipelines to prepare data, train models, and generate predictions.
+This chapter shows how to build efficient, repeatable pipelines to prepare data, train models, and manage them in a central model registry.

-Learn best practices for training models and validating their performance to ensure reliability.

-Manage model versions and metadata to track development and facilitate collaboration.

-Explore how to deploy models into production environments for real-world pricing decisions.

-Set up monitoring to detect model drift, performance degradation, and maintain model accuracy over time.
+You’ll also learn how to set up monitoring to track model drift, detect performance degradation, and maintain accuracy over time.